When you buy through our links, we may earn an affiliate commission.

 Buffer size is the amount of audio data stored in the interface's buffer before it's processed and sent to the output, and it is measured in samples: 64, 128, 256, and so on.
 A lower buffer size means lower latency but higher CPU stress, and vice versa.

-All in all, you should look for a cheap option that'll work well with your computer without putting too much stress on your CPU.
+All in all, you should look for an affordable option that'll work well with your computer without putting too much stress on your CPU.

 All the audio interfaces mentioned in this article are not too CPU-demanding, so they should work well on your device, so long as it's not too old or extremely cheap.